rism-digital/rism.info/community/how-to-cite-rism.en.md

 In [RISM Online](https://rism.online/){:blank}, this number appears in the first section, "Title and content description."

-The RISM number can be between five and ten digits long.
+The RISM ID number can be between five and ten digits long.
 _Examples:_
 - 51780
 - 115688